Jackson, Mississippi: Public schools

-While most of Jackson is in Jackson PSD, there are parts in Hinds County that are instead in Hinds County School District.
-This part is zoned to Terry High School in Terry.
+While most of Jackson is in Jackson PSD, there are parts in Hinds County that are instead in Hinds County School District and in the Clinton Public School District.
+The Hinds County part is zoned to Terry High School in Terry.
 The portion of Jackson in Madison County is within the Madison County School District.

 There are state-operated K-12 public schools for special purposes;